adonisjs/v5-docs/content/guides/http/context.md

 ### Macros

-Getters are always accessible as properties.
+Getters are only accessible as properties.
 However, macros can be both properties and methods.

 ```ts
 HttpContext.macro('getLocation', function location() {